heroku/heroku-accounts/README.md

     Email: david@heroku.com
     Password: ******

-    Add the following to your ~/.ssh/config

-    Host heroku.personal
-      HostName heroku.com
-      IdentityFile /PATH/TO/PRIVATE/KEY
-      IdentitiesOnly yes

-Or you can choose a fully-automated approach:

-    $ heroku accounts:add work --auto
-    Enter your Heroku credentials.
-    Email: work@example.org
-    Password: ******
-    Generating new SSH key
-    Generating public/private rsa key pair.
-    Your identification has been saved in ~/.ssh/identity.heroku.work.
-    Your public key has been saved in ~/.ssh/identity.heroku.work.pub.
-    Adding entry to ~/.ssh/config
-    Adding public key to Heroku account: work@example.org

-To switch an app to a different account:
+To switch to a different account:

-    # in project root
-    heroku accounts:set personal
+    $ heroku accounts:set personal

 To list accounts:

     $ heroku accounts
-    personal
+    * personal
     work

 To remove an account: